Donovantxy/fedtx/README.md

 2 - run `npm i`: in order to install all dependecies needed to run the web-app

-4 - run `npm start`: the web-app should get open on default browser on `http://localhost:3330` (wheras the server will run on port `3333`)
+4 - run `npm start`: the web-app should get opened on default browser on `http://localhost:3330` (wheras the server will run on port `3333`)

 If you want to build for production run `npm run build:prod`, the outcome will be produced into **/dist** folder